linux-integrity/digest-cache-tools/README.md

 ## Introduction

-digest-cache-tools is the companion software of the recently developed digest_cache LSM.
+digest-cache-tools is the companion software of the recently developed Integrity Digest Cache.

-The digest_cache LSM is a new LSM that collects digests from various sources (called digest lists), and stores them on demand in kernel memory, in a set of hash tables forming a digest cache.
+The Integrity Digest Cache is a component that collects digests from various sources (called digest lists), and stores them on demand in kernel memory, in a set of hash tables forming a digest cache.
 Extracted digests can be used as reference values for integrity verification of file content or metadata.

-The digest_cache LSM helps IMA to extend a PCR in a deterministic way.
+The Integrity Digest Cache helps IMA to extend a PCR in a deterministic way.
 IMA measures the list of digests coming from the distribution (e.g. RPM package headers), and subsequently measures a file if it is not found in that list.

-The digest_cache LSM also helps IMA for appraisal.
+The Integrity Digest Cache also helps IMA for appraisal.
 IMA can simply lookup in the list of digests extracted from package headers, once the signature of those headers has been verified.

 ## Content